YU-Zhejian/art_modern/docs/FAQ.md

 ### I am new to GNU/Linux.
 How can I gather required information for a bug report?

-Followings are where you may find the required information:
+Where you may find the required information:

 - Name and version of your current operating system in a human-readable way.